Naralux/dotfiles/README.md

 First, check out the dotfiles repo in your `$HOME` directory using git:

 ```
-> cd $HOME
+$ cd $HOME
-> git clone git@github.com/Naralux/dotfiles.git
+$ git clone git@github.com/Naralux/dotfiles.git
-> cd dotfiles
+$ cd dotfiles
 ```

-Then use GNU Stow to create symlinks for the packages you have installed e.g. zsh and nvim:
+Then use GNU Stow to create symlinks for the packages you have installed e.g. zsh and NvChad:

 ```
-> stow -S zsh nvim
+$ stow -S zsh nvchad
 ```

 ### WSL